EdWordy/DigitalCircuitSim/README.md

 ## Features
 1) A code editor
-2) simulation of digital circuits including logic gates
+2) visualization of digital circuits including logic gates
 3) a simple UI

 ## TODO
-Lots lol
+There still a ton left to do